 How am I adapting to it?

-Here are some of the ways I am trying to adapt
+Here are some of the ways I have tried to adapt

 1. I record myself singing and playing guitar regularly so I can listen back and check that I am sounding OK and in tune.
 It helps reassure me.

-3. When performing I pay close attention to my posture.
-If my feet are planted wide I’m less likely to fall.
-It helps reassure me that my core is strong, should I get a tullios attack when I’m singing.
-If my symptoms are bad, I sit down to play (although I much prefer to stand)
+2. When I was performing gigs I paid close attention to my posture.
+If your feet are planted wide you're less likely to fall.
+It helped reassure me that my core is strong, should I get a tullios attack when I’m singing.

-5. I sometimes wear an ear plug in the affected ear.
+3. I wear ear plugs.
 It seems to dull the vibration/frequency of my voice and reduce the tullios/vertigo that is triggered by the sound of my own voice.

 Above all the one adaptation that has worked best has been to be open and honest about the condition with people I work with.
 Although it’s awkward sometimes, I always tell people how it might affect the work I’m doing and what if anything they can do to help. (that's partly why I wrote this blog) In all cases people have been supportive and willing to help.

 What caused it?